Unskilledcrab/Hierarchy/README.md

 ```

 ## Graphs
-A graph structure can have multiple parents and children, because of this there are a different set of traversal methods that are used.
+A graph structure can have multiple parents and children, because of this there is allowed to be cyclic relationships.
+You can optionally set a specific root id when building a graph.
+The majority of the time you will want to specify this root node to get back a specific section of the graph.
+Because a graph can be cyclic in nature, the 'root' node(s) can be a node with parent nodes.
+In this context a root node is just the node(s) that are returned to you as the first level to be enumerated over.
+By default it will build the graph root nodes in the if any of the following conditions are met

+- The parent id is null
+- The parent id is not found in the flat list
+- The parent id is the default datatype (i.e. if it is an int then the root node will have a parent id of '0')

 ### Graph Example
 ```csharp